Water privatisation in Jakarta: Financial arrangements and the concessions

 Under a concession contract, a private company operates, maintains and expands infrastructure owned by the government for a given period which is usually 20 to 30 years.
 The private operator is in charge of financing all the investments and collects tariff revenues from the customers on behalf of the government.
 In exchange for its services it is allowed to earn a rate of return, which is usually derived from the tariff revenues that are usually passed on to the private operator.
 However, the Jakarta concessions are based on an unusual financial arrangement.
 It consists of water tariffs collected by the private operators on behalf of the provincial government of Jakarta, which are separate from water charges paid by the government to the private operators.
 The original idea was that tariffs billed to customers would be higher than charges paid to the private operators.
 The resulting surplus would have allowed the government to pay back the debt owed to the central government resulting from international loans.
-These loans had been incurred to build up the city's water infrastructure in previous years, totalling a staggering 1.6 trillion Rupiahs (USD 400 million at the pre-crisis exchange rate).
+These loans had been incurred to build up the city's water infrastructure in previous years, totalling a staggering 1.6 trillion Rupiahs (US$400 million at the pre-crisis exchange rate).
 The charge to the private operators is a fixed amount of Rupiahs per m^{3}, independently of whether the water users are in a poor or wealthy category.
 It was set in such a way that the private companies would earn a rate of return of 22 percent.
 This charging system was designed to provide an incentive to private operators to connect the poor despite their low revenue potential.
 However, today the authorities question the usefulness of this system since it creates a shortfall for the public sector.

 Water tariffs.
 Tariffs in Jakarta are differentiated between seven customer categories, with customers in the highest category paying 14 times more than those in the lowest category: